mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/05.Deployment Planning/default.md

 ## Deployment Requirements

-HDM provides a flexible deployment model to support a wide range of user needs regarding use case, performance, scalability, and security.
+HDM provides a flexible deployment model to support a wide range of user needs with respect to use cases, performance, scalability, and security.
 This section will help you choose the correct deployment type and network topology to support your needs.

 ### Deployment Types